-Hopefully within the next month or so, Walt Disney World will be releasing their 2019 vacation packages!
-If you are thinking about a trip for this timeframe, now is a great time to contact me to begin brainstorming your magical getaway.
+This summer (hopefully in June!), Walt Disney World should be releasing their 2020 vacation packages!
+If you are thinking about a trip for next year, now is a great time to contact me to begin brainstorming your magical getaway.
 Not sure where to start of the thought of planning a Disney vacation has you overwhelmed, never fear – I’m here to guide you every step of the way!

 Disney has a number of resorts that are classified as Value, Moderate and Deluxe (lowest cost to most expensive).
 You really cannot go wrong at any of the resorts.
 Disney truly understands service and you just get some more amenities as you go up the ladder.